RusabKhan/OpenETL/README.md

 | Custom Development                         | ❌ Not Available | ❌ Not Available |    ✅ Available     |

 If the features in the base version of OpenETL aren't quite cutting it for you, fear not!
 We're here to help.
-If you require additional functionality, customizations, or have specific requirements, simply reach out to us.
+If you require additional functionality, customizations, or have specific requirements, reach out to us.

 For more information, visit [dataomnisolutions.com](https://www.dataomnisolutions.com) or contact us at [sales@dataomnisolutions.com](mailto:sales@dataomnisolutions.com).